 Coming Soon – New Foot Class

 First, over the next few weeks, I’ll be posting my first video course focusing on presser feet.
-The class, Foot-ology, is an introduction to BERNINA presser feet and covers ALL of the presser feet available for BERNINA machines.
+The class, Feet-ology, is an introduction to BERNINA presser feet and covers ALL of the presser feet available for BERNINA machines.
 You’ll sew faster, better and more creatively if you master the use of these helpful tools made for your machine.
 I’ll have more information soon, so stay tuned.
 If you want to be one of the first to know when it is available, sign up below and you’ll get the first email announcement with the details about the course.

 Monthly Art Quilt Series